Marie-Thérèse Julien Lung-Fou: Legacy

-During an event in 2018 to mark the naming of a library in Les Trois-Îlets in her honour, the author, Raphaël Confiant spoke of her as a precursor of Creolité, a person who accepted multiple identities as her own.
+During an event in 2018 to mark the naming of a library in Les Trois-Îlets in her honour, the author, Raphaël Confiant spoke of Lung-Fou as a precursor of Creolité, a person who accepted multiple identities as her own.
 She is also known as a collector and writer of créole tales who worked to preserve and maintain creole culture, in Carnival, in her own conduct and through storytelling.

 In its page about the dedication, the town's site quotes Julien Lung-Fou speaking about her interest in tales:

 Her writing is used to teach Martinician Creole; it is a part of the literary history of the language as well as an inspiration to contemporary writers.